Waterproof Satellite IoT Device

 Yes, as long as you configure it correctly.
 Check the 9602 documentation for the ‘Ring Alert’ feature.

 Yes.
-Ground Control has been an Iridium Partner since 2008.
-We’ve been developing all sorts of products.
+Ground Control (formerly Rock Seven) has been an Iridium Partner since 2008.
+We’ve been developing all sorts of products, and we’re famously the people behind YB Tracking.